There are many ways to gain hands on learning experiences for your son or daughter. Below are a just a few ways to provide real work experience.

 For details about how an internship can positively impact your child, listen to stories from students at Hilldale High School: https://youtu.be/SGnCRIxRe3Y

 Pre-apprenticeship programs help students master essential basic skills before enrolling in a registered apprenticeship program.
 After being accepted into an apprenticeship, students will often receive credit for prior experience.
+Learn more about available opportunities here.

 Age limit: Students will need to consult with their local school counselor as age limits will vary.

 Apprenticeships are highly formal job training experiences that involve studying with an experienced mentor on the job.
 Student apprentices can “earn while they learn,” since apprenticeships are full-time, paid positions that provide specialized training in specific industries.
+Learn more about apprenticeships here.

 Age limit: Apprentices must be high school graduates since apprenticeships are full-time job commitments.